Low-temperature quantum thermometry boosted by coherence generation: The state of probe for anti-symmetric ancilla-probe interaction

-The global master equation for two qubits coupled via DM interaction can be found in reference~\cite{PhysRevE.104.054137}.
-In the basis in which Hamiltonian is diagonal, the joint state of the ancilla and probe qubits at steady-state is similar to Eq.~(\ref{A7}) with a difference that the frequencies $\omega_{+}$ and $\omega_{-}$ are replaced by $\omega_{s}$ and $\Omega$, respectively.
+The global master equation for two qubits coupled via DM interaction can be found in Ref.~\cite{PhysRevE.104.054137}.
+In the basis in which Hamiltonian is diagonal, the joint state of the ancilla and probe qubits at the steady state is similar to Eq.~(\ref{A7}), with a difference that the frequencies $\omega_{+}$ and $\omega_{-}$ are replaced by $\omega_{s}$ and $\Omega$, respectively.
 The joint state of ancilla-probe qubits can be transformed back to the local basis using the transformation in Eq.~(\ref{eq:DMtrans}).
-At steady-state, the reduced state of the probe in the local basis is given by~\cite{PhysRevE.104.054137} \begin{widetext}
+At the steady state, the reduced state of the probe in the local basis is given by~\cite{PhysRevE.104.054137} \begin{widetext}